Make the most of those rainy days and treat the kids to some of the best indoor activities in Leeds.

 The Guest House, The Leeming Building, George Street, Leeds, West Yorkshire, LS2 7HZ.

-In the heart of Beeston, Adventure Kids is without a doubt one of the best indoor activities in Leeds for the little ones.
-The soft play centre has loads of climbing, clambering, adventurous fun, as well as daily events like Rhyme Time, Rise and Shine Story Time and Messy Time.
+In the heart of Guiseley, Tumble Town is without a doubt one of the best indoor activities in Leeds for the little ones.
+The soft play centre has loads of going on – you can dress up as a shopkeeper, serve tea and cake in the cafe or fix the tiny cars in the garage.
+They even have a ball pool and slides on the second floor.
 Entry is just £1 for babies, £2.50 for crawlers and £3.50 for walkers, with meal deal options too.

 Emsley’s Play Barn